 Association of America.

-His wife, Jenny, is a special education teacher at Big Rapids High School.
+His wife, Jenny, is a teacher at Brookside Elementary in Big Rapids.
 They reside in Big Rapids along with their two daughters, Addison and Ava.